alfredodiaz53/big-bang/README.md

   - Please review the [package integration guide](./docs/developer/package-integration/README.md) if you are interested in submitting a new package
   - A shepherd will be assigned to the project to create a repo in the [BB sandbox](https://repo1.dso.mil/platform-one/big-bang/apps/sandbox)

+Additional information can be found in the [contributing guide](./CONTRIBUTING.md).

 ## Release Schedule

 - Big Bang releases every 2 weeks with a minor release number.
 In order to stay current with all features and security updates ensure you are no more than `n-2` releases behind.